January 28, 2021

 Payment Advisory Board (IPAB), which will have

-never-before-seen power- no Congress needed- to
+never-before-seen power- no Congress needed-

-make cuts to Medicare.
+to make cuts to Medicare.

-The fact is the Obama administration, under the
+The fact is the Obama

-direction of Kathleen Sebelius, secretary of
+Kathleen Sebelius, secretary of Department of

-Department of Health and Human Services (DHHS),
+Health and Human Services (DHHS), is rolling

-We can just hear the Obama administration now: You
+can just hear the Obama administration now: You

 want to stop it…now?
 You mean you want to waste

-all the money and time we’ve already spent to
+all the money and time we’ve already spent

-insure millions of people?
+to insure millions of people?

-As seems to be often the case, the Obama
+As seems to be often the

-administration says one thing and does another.
+case, the Obama administration says one thing

-Secretary Sebelius is apparently out there,
+and does another.
+Secretary Sebelius is

-attempting to calm conservatives that this is
+conservatives that this is not a government

-not a government takeover of healthcare, and
+takeover of healthcare, and that she will

-and a major lobbying campaign to shape the final
+major lobbying campaign to shape the final

 package is about to be initiated.